Aug. 4: Hockey Hall of Famer Maurice Richard born

 1921: Maurice Richard, the first NHL player to score 50 goals in a season and 500 in a career, is born in Montreal.

 Richard signs with the hometown Montreal Canadiens on Oct.
 29, 1942, though he misses most of the season with a leg injury.
 He scores 32 goals in a 50-game season in 1943-44, then becomes the first player to score 50 goals in a season in 1944-45, when he does it in 50 games.
 Richard remains one of the NHL's consistent goal scorers for more than a decade, scoring at least 20 goals in 14 consecutive seasons and leading the League in goals five times.
 He also becomes an icon in Montreal, earning the nickname "Rocket" for his speed when going to the net.

 He wins the Hart Trophy as MVP in 1946-47, is a First- or Second-Team NHL All-Star in 14 consecutive seasons and helps the Canadiens win the Stanley Cup eight times, including a record five in a row from 1956-60.
 He retires in September 1960 as the NHL's all-time leader in goals (544), and his record of six overtime goals in Stanley Cup play lasts until Joe Sakic of the Colorado Avalanche breaks it on April 24, 2006.

 Video: Maurice Richard remains cultural icon in Montreal

 Richard eventually works for the Canadiens as an ambassador and remains beloved by fans in Montreal.
 Before the final game at the Forum on March 11, 1996, he receives a 16-minute standing ovation that moves him to tears.
 The NHL awards the first Maurice Richard Trophy, given to the player who scores the most goals during the regular season, in 1999, one year before his death.
-He is named to the 100 Greatest NHL Players presented by Molson Canadian in 2017.
+He is named to the 100 Greatest NHL Players in 2017.